Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Introduction

 In bulk media with inversion symmetry, second-order nonlinear processes are forbidden under the electric dipole approximation, leading to zero bulk second-order susceptibility, $\chi_{\text{bulk}}^{(2)} = 0$~\cite{Shen, Boyd1992}, and no second harmonic enhancement is observed with varying thickness in pure samples of centrosymmetric materials A, B, or C. However, at the interface between two centrosymmetric media, the inversion symmetry, defined by the transformation $(x, y, z) \to (-x, -y, -z)$, is broken.
 This symmetry breaking results in a nonzero surface second-order susceptibility, $\chi_{\text{s}}^{(2)} \neq 0$, enabling electric-dipole-allowed second-harmonic generation (SHG) at surfaces and interfaces~\cite{Shen1989, GuyotSionnest1987}.
-This principle is the key behind ABC~type heterostructures, which consist of nanometer-thick amorphous (centrosymmetric) layers of three materials: A, B, and C. The inversion symmetry is broken locally at each AB, BC, and CA interface.
-In the case of AB stacks, the centrosymmetry is broken only locally, not globally.
+ABC heterostructures make use of this principle by stacking nanometer-thick amorphous layers of three centrosymmetric materials A, B, and C. The inversion symmetry is broken locally at each AB, BC, and CA interface.
+In the case of AB stacks, the centrosymmetry is broken only locally and not globally.
 However, in ABC stacks, the inversion symmetry is broken both locally at the interfaces and globally, prohibiting total destructive interference of the second harmonic, resulting in a net $\chi_{\text{s}}^{\text{ABC}}$ for the ABC stack.
-The literature suggests that ABCD stacks, such as those incorporating SiO$_2$/TiO$_2$/Al$_2$O$_3$ with the addition of Hf$_2$O$_2$, may outperform ABC stacks.
+The literature suggests that ABCD stacks, such as those incorporating SiO$_2$/TiO$_2$/Al$_2$O$_3$ with the addition of HfO$_2$, may outperform ABC stacks.
 However, this potential enhancement remains experimentally unverified~\cite{ABC-Alloatti, ABC-Clemmen}.
 Unfortunately, clear studies are lacking on which combination of inversion-symmetric materials offers the best nonlinear responses.
 A promising approach is to select materials with high dielectric contrast~\cite{heinz1991second}.
 However, experimental values for surface second-order susceptibility of materials and interfaces are scarce~\cite{rodriguez2008calibration, wang2010multipolar}.